Health and Travel Alerts Learn More Left arrow

 Hakkoda Ropeway, Aomori

-If you’re a devotee of thermal springs, drop by the park’s Sukayu Onsen, with its quintessential wooden décor, mixed bathing and soothing hot water, set against a cool environment (save for the toasty baths) at an elevation of over 3,000 feet.
+If you’re a devotee of thermal springs, drop by the park’s Sukayu Onsen, with its quintessential wooden décor, mixed bathing and soothing hot water, set against a cool environment at an elevation of over 3,000 feet.

 Mt.
 Yoshino, Osaka